-Marc writes opinion columns for PennLive.com.
-He is valued for his conservative values and is not afraid to callout either side of the political spectrum when they deviate from working toward making America all it can be.
+Marc writes opinion columns for PennLive.com and other editorial publications.
+He is valued for his conservative values and is not afraid to call-out either side of the political spectrum when they deviate from working toward making America all it can be.

 Dismissal of Stormy Daniels' lawsuit is a big win for Trump | Marc A. Scaringi